 The basics of Delta’s Cape Town service plans

-Delta would like to launch a 3x weekly nonstop flight between Atlanta (ATL) and Cape Town (CPT), commencing as of November 18, 2022.
-If approved, the route would operate with the following schedule:
+As of December 17, 2022, Delta will launch a 3x weekly year-round nonstop flight between Atlanta (ATL) and Cape Town (CPT), with the following schedule:

-The concept of Delta launching flights to Cape Town might sound familiar, and that’s for good reason.
+Delta had requested permission for Cape Town service going back much further than that.
 In mid-2020, Delta announced plans to operate a triangle route to Cape Town:

 - Delta had always flown its Boeing 777s between Atlanta and Johannesburg, but the airline retired 777s due to the pandemic